 D2L Quizzes will be opened for a specified period of time.
-Once closed at the indicated time on the course schedule, they will not be reopened.
+Once a quiz is closed at the indicated time on the course schedule, it will not be reopened.
 It is your responsibility to ensure your quiz was submitted (e.g. received an email from D2L regarding successful submission).